Peridoo/590R-Final/chocolate data/readme.md

 ### Please add alt text to your posts
+run r scripts, you can make changes on the "stats" for mean, render the quarto doc.

 Please add alt text (alternative text) to all of your posted graphics for `#TidyTuesday`.